nasa/GeneLab_Data_Processing/Microarray/Affymetrix/Pipeline_GL-DPPD-7114_Versions/GL-DPPD-7114-A.md

 - **raw_intensities_probe_GLmicroarray.csv** (table containing the background corrected, unnormalized probe intensity values for each sample including gene annotations.
 The ProbeID is the unique index column.)
 - **normalized_intensities_probe_GLmicroarray.csv** (table containing the background corrected, normalized probe intensity values for each sample including gene annotations.
 The ProbeID is the unique index column.)

-## 9. Perform Probeset Differential Expression (DE)
+## 9. Probeset Differential Expression (DE)

+> [!WARNING]
-> Note: Run differential expression analysis only if there are at least 2 replicates per factor group.
+> Run differential expression analysis only if there are at least 2 replicates per factor group.

 <br>